Fonta1n3/nostrnode-cli/README.md

 ⚠️ This is beta!
 Use at your own risk.

-This is the cli version of [nostrnode](https://github.com/Fonta1n3/nostrnode), see the link for more info . nostrnode should be considered the more secure version as it has fewer dependencies and no javascript!
+This is the cli version of [nostrnode](https://github.com/Fonta1n3/nostrnode). nostrnode-cli has fewer dependencies and is pure python, set it up as a service alongside Bitcoin Core.

 ## Installation
 You need python 3.9.